Further information about Priority Groups, Other Groups and Ineligibility can be found below.

 If the council has accepted a duty towards you as a homeless household you will be awarded additional priority to ensure you receive reasonable preference in the allocation of council properties.

 You should express interest in suitable vacancies as they are advertised.
 Your expressions of interest will be monitored and if you are found not to have expressed interest when vacancies have been advertised, the Council will make you a suitable offer.
 This offer will be a qualifying offer under the Homeless legislation.
 Should you refuse the offer, then your housing application will be reassessed.

 This may result in you moving into a lower band.

-The Council's duty towards you as a homeless household may change; i.e. The Council will no longer have a duty to provide you with temporary accommodation.
+The Council's duty towards you as a homeless household may change; for example, the council may no longer have a duty to provide you with temporary accommodation, where a suitable offer of accommodation is refused.

 Households who have no fixed abode or who are sleeping rough A household with 'no fixed abode' is defined as somebody who sleeps at a number of different places, usually with family and friends.
 Bands will be awarded, taking into account circumstances such as, lack of bedroom, lodging, shared facilities.